For Oath Keepers and founder, Jan. 6 was weeks in the making

 The Oath Keepers engaged in a series of confrontations with the government during years of Barack Obama’s presidency.
 The most notable was an armed standoff against the federal government at Bundy Ranch in Bunkerville, Nevada.

 Then Trump was elected in 2016.
-While Rhodes insisted the Oak Keepers were nonpartisan, they came to the nation’s capital in January 2017, when Trump took office, to protect peaceful “American patriots” from “radical leftists.”
+While Rhodes insisted the Oath Keepers were nonpartisan, they came to the nation’s capital in January 2017, when Trump took office, to protect peaceful “American patriots” from “radical leftists.”

 “During this time, Rhodes became increasingly conspiratorial, adopting and peddling a number of fringe right-wing conspiracy theories with the assistance of his friend Alex Jones,” according to the book “Oath Keepers: Patriotism and the Edge of Violence in a Right-Wing Antigovernment Group,” by University at Albany assistant professor Sam Jackson.
 Jones is a conspiracy theorist and Infowars host.